ayachama/iospractice/README.md

 # Flash Chat and Quiz master:
 Uses firebase, mvc pattern, multiple view controllers, firebase autentication, alamofire with swifty json and user defaults for the app development.
 Has also used dictionary and arrays extensively.
 Table View controller with custom table view cell for sender and reciver views.
-Flashchat: Has native XCUITests implemented using MVC pattern.
+Flashchat: Has native XCUITests implemented using Page Object design pattern.

 # ToDoey: